 If you want to troubleshoot your broadband connection, you've come to the right site!
 If you're specifically having trouble with your wireless connection, head over to our wireless set-up guide for more help.

-We realise you may need to speak to your internet service provider (ISP) directly about a problem - whether technical, or to do with billing or moving home, so we've included some handy contact details for all the major ISPs in our guide to customer and technical support.
-You can find details of all the ISPs listed on Broadband Genie on our customer reviews page
+We realise you may need to speak to your ISP directly about a problem.
+We've included some handy contact details for all the major ISPs in our guide to customer and technical support.
+You can find details of all the ISPs listed on Broadband Genie on our customer reviews page.